harendra-kumar/concise-haskell/haskell-overview.rst

 form is called an `abstraction` or a `polymorphic form` since it is an abstract representation of many different concrete forms.

-The variable parameters of a polymorphic or abstract form can be replaced with specific values to recover a concrete form.
-By using different values of the parameters we can recover all possible concrete forms.
+The variable parameters of an abstract form can be replaced with specific values to recover a concrete form.
+By using different values of the parameters we can recover all possible concrete forms represented by the abstract form.

 There are different levels of abstractions.
 Even an abstract form can be further abstracted creating higher level abstractions.
 The first level of